-The main reason for creating version 4 of the DMHEF was to end the practice of some General Practitioners in England requesting payment to complete the form.
+One reason for creating version four of the DMHEF was to end the practice of some General Practitioners (GPs) in England requesting such a payment.

 If the GP is working in England and they agree to complete the DMHEF, then they must do so without charge.
 This is part of their contract with NHS England, and is required under the following regulatory document: National Health Service (General Medical Services Contracts and Personal Medical Services Agreements) (Amendment) Regulations 2019.